To the content

 System architecture

-• Archiving: All invoices must be stored electronically for at least ten years in compliance with French tax rules; most PDPs provide qualified e-archiving services.
+• Archiving: invoices must be stored electronically for at least 10 years; in practice, many platforms provide e-archiving capabilities.

 Any questions left unanswered?
 We’re happy to help!